Alex Villanueva: Accountability and transparency

 Numerous bodies in Los Angeles County and California have clashed with Villanueva over the accountability of the Sheriff's office.
 Following several occasions during which the sheriff refused to appear before them, the Sheriff Civilian Oversight Commission called on Villanueva to resign in October 2020.
 In January 2021, California Attorney General Xavier Becerra launched a civil rights investigation of the LA County Sheriff's Department which sought to determine whether the LASD has engaged in a pattern or practice of unconstitutional policing, following allegations of excessive force, retaliation, and other misconduct.

-In 2022, a LASD commander filed legal papers accusing Villanueva of obstructing an investigation into a 2021 incident where a police deputy kneeled on a handcuffed inmate’s head, as well as retaliating against whistleblowers.
+In 2022, an LASD commander filed legal papers accusing Villanueva of obstructing an investigation into a 2021 incident where a police deputy kneeled on a handcuffed inmate’s head, as well as retaliating against whistleblowers.
 In response, Villanueva held a press conference and presented a graphic with arrows linking an LA Times reporter, a political rival, and the sheriff department's inspector general, stating that all were subject to a probe, later clarifying on Twitter that the reporter was not being criminally charged.

 Deputy gangs

 The Los Angeles County Sheriff's Department has a long history with deputy gangs, some of which have been accused of violence.
 One of the most prominent such groups is the "Banditos" at East Los Angeles Sheriff Station.
 On his first day in office, Villanueva removed the captain of East Los Angeles Sheriff Station and transferred 36 deputies away from the station.
 Ultimately, 22 deputies were suspended for misconduct and four were terminated.
 Despite this, reports have surfaced from organizations like the RAND Corporation that deputy gangs persist, documenting at least four groups in the Sheriff's Department that still remain active as of 2021.
+In 2022, an investigation was launched into alleged gang activity within the LASD, by Inspector General Max Huntsman.

+Incidents

-Handling of the Tiger Woods Crash
+Tiger Woods car crash

-Within hours of Tiger Woods’ February crash in Rolling Hills Estates, Los Angeles Villanueva announced that it was purely an accident.
+Within hours of Tiger Woods’ February 2021 crash in Rolling Hills Estates, Sheriff Villanueva announced that the crash was purely an accident.
 Woods was traveling twice the speed limit in the middle of a clear day when he totaled the SUV he was driving.
-He had an empty, unlabeled pill bottle in the vehicle despite all this no blood or alcohol tests were performed at the scene of the accident nor at the hospital.
+He had an empty, unlabeled pill bottle in the vehicle.
+No blood or alcohol tests were performed at the scene of the accident nor at the hospital.
 Villanueva stated he was not under the influence of any substance, and so no tests were warranted.